pawap/sentiment19/README.md

 The base-url/path will be fully configurable in a future release.

 #### Storage
 Our storage-system is not fully developed.
-Some assets (like serialized neural-nets) are stored with an absolute path on the server, some others (like serialized wordvectors) are stored relativ to the classpath.
+Some assets (like serialized neural-nets) are stored with an absolute path on the server, some others (like serialized wordvectors) are stored relative to the classpath.
 A future release will contain a unified aproach to data storage in the filesystem.
 You will have to tweak path a little bit, depending on whether you are developing locally or running on a server.

 ---
 ---